What Foods Reduce Migraine? Foods that Promote Stable Blood Sugar

 - Eggs and egg products.

-And we also learn that tyramine, an amino acid common in fermented foods, may provoke migraine.
+And we also learn that tyramine, an amino acid common in fermented foods, may provoke a migraine.
 Tyramine rich foods include:

 Dairy – Aged cheese